inet-framework/inet-tutorials/configurator/doc/step7.rst

 Results
 ~~~~~~~

-The assigned addresses are shown on the image below:
+The assigned addresses are shown in the image below:

 .. figure:: step7a_addresses.png
    :width: 100%